Karabash, Chelyabinsk Oblast: Environment

 A copper smelting plant is situated in the town, which has created extremely large amounts of pollution and serious health problems for the inhabitants.
 Karabash's inhabitants suffer from an unusually high mortality rate from cancer and respiratory diseases, linked to the plant.
 Research done in 2011 showed exceptionally high quantities of heavy metals and arsenic in the local air, ground, and water.
 Numerous studies have shown that Karabash suffers the highest mortality rate in Chelyabinsk Oblast, the highest mortality rate in the oblast for young people, and among the highest mortality rates in all of Russia.

+In 2020, following a request for an inspection submitted by Open Russia member Pavel Chuprunov, Rosprirodnadzor placed the Karabashmed smelter under special monitoring and regional environmental prosecutors reported violations, including a failure to reduce emissions during adverse weather.
+The plant operator stated that the violations had been corrected.